 Second, it struck me how easy it might be for illiterate followers, especially those who are not Arabic-speaking, to be deceived.
 Lacking an ability to read the text for themselves, they must depend on religious leaders or other interpreters to color the message for them.

-The Qur’an longs to convince its hearers of the fragile and temporary nature of human life on earth, and of the eternal significance of the life to come.
+The Quran longs to convince its hearers of the fragile and temporary nature of human life on earth, and of the eternal significance of the life to come.
 Every tiny fleeting moment of good and every tiny fleeting moment of ill is recorded and will be revealed to each of us at the Day of Reckoning.
-Woe to those whose balance sheet comes up short; the torments the Qur’an describes for them in Jahannam are worthy of Dante’s Inferno.
+Woe to those whose balance sheet comes up short; the torments of the Quran describes for them in Jahannam are worthy of Dante’s Inferno.

 Muslims with whom I spoke frequently commented with anger about those who pervert the faith through violence.
 Though I remain frightened by those who seek to legitimate violence today through select verses of any holy scripture, it is ordinary Muslims who bring me perspective as they respond to these verses the way many of us handle violence in the Bible: We recognize these verses can hold no authority to outweigh the message of God’s care for humanity.

-Those who caricature Islam as a religion of violence may never change their views, but my experience of the Qur’an and Muslims has strengthened both my Catholic faith and my respect for Islam.
-I have come to see a beauty—“a ray of that truth which enlightens all humanity” in the words of the Second Vatican Council—that is not discredited by those who fail to live its message, nor by disputes over its proper interpretation.
+Those who caricature Islam as a religion of violence may never change their views, but my experience of the Quran and Muslims has strengthened both my Catholic faith and respect for Islam.
+I have come to see a beauty—“a ray of that truth which enlightens all humanity,” in the words of the Second Vatican Council—that is not discredited by those who fail to live its message, nor by disputes over its proper interpretation.

-The ignorance and fear that too often characterize Americans’ response to Islam continues to distress me, but it also confirms my belief that Christian-Muslim dialogue will remain an important task for our descendents in the century ahead.
+The ignorance and fear that too often characterize American’s response to Islam continues to distress me, but it also confirms my belief that Christian-Muslim dialogue will remain an important task for our descendants in the century ahead.